 - Minoxidil lengthens the Anagen phase, which promotes more hair growth.
-Hair loss can be attributed to a shortened Anagen phase, which is a precursor to male pattern baldness.
+DHT hair loss can be attributed to a shortened anagen phase, which is a precursor to male pattern baldness.

 - Blood flow is increased to areas where minoxidil is applied.
 However, blood flow increase was only noted with a 5% topical Minoxidil cream.

 - Some scientists have found that Minoxidil works by strengthening the immune system because it stimulates prostaglandin synthase-1.